-There are certain environmental and social safeguards that are met by applying PAl's.
+There are certain environmental and social safeguards that are met by applying PAI's.
 Where relevant, these are applied to the underlying securities.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?